Aciz/legacy-config/README.md

 Along with spawnpoints, map-specific configs contain per-map `r_mapOverBrightBits` setting.
 Since the cvar is latched, I have bound `vid_restart` to `KP_DEL`, and simply hit that at the start of each map, to apply the correct setting.

+Regarding sensitivity: I use 800DPI, with raw input enabled.
+Adjust according to your DPI.
+Adjusted settings should result in **960 eDPI**, with **43.3cm/360°**.

 ## Installation
 * Download the repository as ZIP or clone with `git clone git@github.com:Aciz/legacy-config.git`
 * Backup your `etconfig.cfg` in `fs_homepath/legacy/profiles/yourprofile/etconfig.cfg`